Dorr Rebellion: Charter

 Unlike most states, which had created a new constitution during the American Revolution and revised them further by the 1840s in response to evolving political conditions, Rhode Island continued to operate under its original 1663 royal charter.
 While revolutionary for its time, the charter had grown obsolete, making it one of the minority of states that still had land requirements to vote.
-In 1664, the Rhode Island General Assembly passed legislation restricting suffrage to "freemen", a class defined as white men over 21 (adults) who owned at least £ worth of real estate, and their eldest sons.
+In 1664, the Rhode Island General Assembly enacted legislation restricting suffrage to "freemen", a class defined as white men over 21 (adults) who owned at least £10 worth of real estate, and their eldest sons.
 Prospective freemen were also required to formally apply for membership in the corporation, though such applications were rarely denied.
-The requirement was later raised to £200, and then some years later to £400, before dropping to £ in 1762.
+The requirement was later raised to £200, and then some years later to £400, before dropping to £4 in 1762.

 Freemen also reserved the right to serve on juries and bring lawsuits to court.
 A non-freeman could not initiate legal action unless sponsored by a freeman, a suit that would be heard in a jury of only freemen.
-The freeman system corresponded to a largely agrarian society where land ownership was common, but became increasingly exclusionary as available land diminished and the Industrial Revolution, along with turning Rhode Island into an urban state, drew a growing, largely landless immigrant population, particularly Irish laborers.
+The freeman system corresponded to a largely agrarian society, where land ownership was common, but became increasingly exclusionary as available land diminished and the Industrial Revolution, along with turning Rhode Island into an urban state, drew a growing, largely landless immigrant population, particularly Irish laborers.
 By the 1840s, an estimated 60% of the adult white male population in the state did not have the status of freemen.
 Some sources suggest the figure may have been even higher.
 Non-freemen were essentially second-class citizens.

 The charter had also essentially created rotten boroughs.
-When the charter was written, Newport, then the colony's most populous city, was allocated six representatives, while Providence received only four.
-By the 1840s, Newport, never fully recovering from the British occupation during the Revolutionary War, had a population of approximately 8.000, yet retained its six representatives.
-Meanwhile, Providence had grown to over 23,000 residents but still had only four seats in the legislature.
+When the charter was written, Newport, then the colony's most populous city, was allocated six representatives in the General Assembly while Providence received only four.
+By the 1840s, Newport, never fully recovering from the British occupation during the Revolutionary War, had a population of approximately 8,000, yet retained its six representatives.
+Meanwhile, Providence had grown to over 23,000 residents but still had only four seats in the General Assembly.

-Lastly, the charter lacked institutional checks and balances like those found in the constitution.
-The governor was merely a figurehead; he had no veto over the assembly and could only enforce their laws.
-Judicial appointments were controlled by the legislature and were often awarded on the basis of personal connections.
+Lastly, the charter lacked institutional checks and balances like those found in the federal constitution.
+The governor was merely a figurehead; he had no veto over the General Assembly and could only enforce their laws.
+Judicial appointments were controlled by the General Assembly and were often awarded on the basis of personal connections.